Mental Health First Aid (MHFA) (England)

 There is no requirement for delegates to have any previous knowledge of Mental Health First Aid.
 However, due to some of the sensitive subjects course delegates should be aware that certain parts of the course can be challenging.

-A buffet style lunch and refreshments are provided when delivered at a Sanctus Training venue.
+Hot and cold drinks available when delivered at a Sanctus Training venue.

 (The tutor) was very professional and the course was well organised.
 Would definitely recommend."